 Look at this way: when Christ died on the cross, God poured out his wrath on all the sin that was there.
-He knew in his omniscience that you were chosen, that you belonged to Him, that you were to be His.
-And your sin was there, sins you haven't committed because you haven't been born.
+He knew in his omniscience that you were chosen; that you belonged to Him, that you were to be His.
+And your sin was there, sins you hadn’t committed because you hadn't been born.
 And He poured out his vengeance on those sins.
 So the sins yet to be committed by those who believe in Christ have already known the wrath of God.
 And God was fully satisfied, having spent his wrath on Christ.
-And so we are linked to God inseparably because peace has been made -- permanent and eternal peace.
+And so we are linked to God inseparably because peace has been made, permanent and eternal peace.

 Secondly, the second link is our standing in grace.
 First is peace with God, second is standing in grace.
 This is so powerful.
 You need to grasp this.

-Verse 2, through whom, through the Lord Jesus Christ, also we have obtained our access, it's a better word than introduction.
+Verse 2, through whom, through the Lord Jesus Christ, also we have obtained our access, is the better word than introduction.
 Our access.
 Access to whom?
 To God by faith.
 But more than just to God, this access by faith into this grace in which we stand.